saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   Key themes.
     *   A summary of insights.
     *   The top 10 most popular raw comments.
+7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
-7.  **Chat with AI:** Below the analysis report, a chat interface will appear.
+8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
 You can now ask questions about the video, its comments, or related topics.
-The AI will use all available context to provide informed answers.
+The AI will use all available context and your chosen persona/length preferences to provide informed answers.
-8.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
+9.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device.

 ## 4. Value Proposition
 SentiVibe provides immense value by:
 *   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback and broader context.
+*   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.
 *   **Providing Actionable Data:** The weighted analysis ensures that the most impactful opinions are prioritized, and the AI can elaborate on these.
 *   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports.